21st-centuryman/Livermore-fetch/README.md

 Options:
   -h, --help  Print help
 ```
 Pull will automatically append if the output file exists.
-It will also add fake data in between days as to mimick forex trading.
-Afterall this is my project.
 Note that pull needs a csv with the first column having all ticker symbols.
 ```console
 $ Livermore-fetch --process -h